 In 2010, the depot project began to move forward thanks to new partnership between the City of Clare, Mid Michigan Community Action, Clare County Arts Council, Clare Area Chamber of Commerce, Clare Downtown Development Authority, Michigan Department of Transportation, Great Lakes Central Railroad, and Clare Depot Preservation, Inc. The Clare Depot Committee was formed to guide the venture.

 The Mid Michigan Community Action Agency donated two property parcels for the new site and the Clare City Commission formally approved partnerships and the purchase of property for a portion of the new site.
-The depot was moved in April 2014.
+The depot was moved in April 2014 and rehabilitation work commenced immediately.
+In October 2018 the depot was once again open to the public.